lammps/lammps/doc/src/read_dump.rst

    <label> <x coordinate>  <y coordinate> <z coordinate>

-If label is an integer number as label (like with XYZ files created by created with default settings by :doc:`dump style <dump>` *xyz*), that number will be used at atom type.
-If the atom label is a string, then it is required that a map is created using the :doc:`labelmap command
+If the atom label is a numeric integer (like with XYZ files created by created with default settings by :doc:`dump style <dump>` *xyz*), that number will be used as the atom type.
+If the atom label is a string, then a type map must be created using the :doc:`labelmap command
 <labelmap>`.
 This map needs to associate each (numeric) atom type with
 one string label and that numeric type is stored.

 The xyz format dump file does not store atom IDs, so these are assigned consecutively to the atoms as they appear in the dump file, starting from 1.
 Thus you should ensure that order of atoms is consistent from snapshot to snapshot in the XYZ dump file.
 See the :doc:`dump_modify sort <dump_modify>` command if the XYZ dump file was written by LAMMPS.

 For dump files in *molfile* format, the *x*, *y*, *z*, *vx*, *vy*, and *vz* fields can be specified.
 However, not all molfile formats store